YosysHQ-Docs/AppNote-400/docs/source/index.rst

 Introduction to Mutation Coverage with Yosys (MCY)
 --------------------------------------------------

 This guide will explain how to set up a project from scratch using the bit-counter project example ``bitcnt``.
-You can find this example in the directory ``examples/mcy_demo/bitcnt`` of the Tabby CAD Suite or `OSS CAD Suite <https://github.com/YosysHQ/oss-cad-suite-build/releases/latest>`_ download, or `in the MCY source <https://github.com/YosysHQ/mcy/tree/master/examples/bitcnt>`_.
+You can find this example in the directory ``examples/mcy_demo/bitcnt`` of the `Tabby CAD Suite <https://www.yosyshq.com/tabby-cad-datasheet>`_ or `OSS CAD Suite <https://github.com/YosysHQ/oss-cad-suite-build/releases/latest>`_ download, or `in the MCY source <https://github.com/YosysHQ/mcy/tree/master/examples/bitcnt>`_.

 You should start out with the following files:

 ``bitcnt_tb.v``: a self-checking testbench (or a set of testbenches) for which you wish to measure coverage.
-This is not restricted to HDL testbenches but can be any kind of test that can be launched without manual intervention and can return a PASS/FAIL result.
+This is not restricted to HDL testbenches but can be any kind of test that can be launched from a script without manual intervention and can return a PASS/FAIL result.

-``bitcnt.v``: this represents the synthesizable design (or portion of the design) that is going to be mutated by ``mcy``.
+``bitcnt.v``: this represents the synthesizable design (or portion of the design) that is going to be mutated by MCY.
 This design can comprise multiple modules/files.
 If your design is large, or requires many steps of formal verification, you should split your design into multiple parts to be mutated separately.
 The "mutation top level module" does not have to be the same as the module under test in the testbench, it can be any module in its submodule hierarchy.

-After completing this tutorial, your files should match the contents of the ``examples/bitcnt`` directory.
+After completing this tutorial, your files should match the contents of the ``bitcnt`` project from the MCY examples directory.

 Configuration file
 ~~~~~~~~~~~~~~~~~~

 Create a new directory for your project, and inside it create a new file called ``config.mcy``.
 This is the main MCY configuration file.
 There are several required sections in a MCY config file which will be progressively filled in in the next steps.
 Insert the first five headers for these sections now:

 .. code-block:: text